microsoft/pxt/docs/extensions/extensions.md

 When the user presses the editor extension button:

-* The GitHub pages site is loaded in an &lt;iframe&gt; with an extension id in the hashmark, e.g. https://microsoft.github.io/pxt-neoanim/#extid for the extension https://github.com/microsoft/pxt-neoanim.
+* The registered URL site is loaded in an &lt;iframe&gt; with an extension id in the hashmark, e.g. https://microsoft.github.io/pxt-neoanim/#extid for the extension https://github.com/microsoft/pxt-neoanim.

 ### ~ hint